Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 {\it Based Rabinowitz loop homology $\wh{H}_*\Om S^1$. } As a biunital coFrobenius bialgebra, the based Rabinowitz loop homology of $S^1$ is a direct sum

 Let us again describe one summand, dropping the subscript $\pm$,

 with product given by the usual multiplication.
 Thus $\boldmu$ has degree $0$, it is associative, commutative, and unital with unit $\boldeta=\bold1$.
-Note that this graded $R$-module is {\em not} of finite type.
+This graded Tate vector space is supported in degree 0 and coincides with the vector space of Laurent power series in $t=U^{-1}$ from Example~\ref{ex:Tate}.
 The coproduct is given by